Masein

-Masein (Romansh: Masagn) is a municipality in the Viamala Region in the Swiss canton of Graubünden.
+Masein (Romansh: Masagn) is a municipality in the Viamala Region in the Swiss canton of the Grisons.

 History

 Masein is first mentioned in 1156 as de Medezenu.

 Geography

 Masein has an area, As of 2006, of 4.2 km2.
 Of this area, 38.4% is used for agricultural purposes, while 52% is forested.
 Of the rest of the land, 6% is settled (buildings or roads) and the remainder (3.6%) is non-productive (rivers, glaciers or mountains).

 Before 2017, the municipality was located in the Thusis sub-district, of the Hinterrhein district, after 2017 it was part of the Viamala Region.
 It is located on the lower Heinzenberg and consists of the two settlements of Ober- and Unter-Masein and the hamlets of Dalaus, Cresta und Lochmüli.